 Why trade ETFs?

 ETFs track an underlying asset, like stocks, commodities, or indices, and trade just like regular stocks.
 They give you exposure to different markets without the hassle of picking individual assets.
-But the real magic of ETFs?
+What makes ETFs stand out?

 They’re simple, transparent, and cost-effective.